Ignatiocalvin/LLM_StockPredictor/README.md

 </center>

-From the table, we can see that the `univariate` model has the lowest RMSE value for the testing data, indicating that it is the best performing model among all of the models.
-The `xgboost` model has the lowest RMSE value for the training data, but it has one of the highest RMSE value for the testing data, indicating that it may be overfitting the training data.
-The `lookback_xgboost` model has a lower RMSE value for the testing data compared to the `xgboost` model, indicating that the look back window helps improve the model's performance.
-The `news_rnn` model has the highest RMSE value for the testing data, indicating that it is the worst performing model among all of the models.
-The `lookback_news_rnn` model has a lower RMSE value for the testing data compared to the `news_rnn` model, indicating that the look back window helps improve the model's performance.
-The `sentiment_rnn` model has the highest RMSE value for the training data, indicating that it may be underfitting the training data.
-The `lookback_fasttext` model has a lower RMSE value for the testing data compared to the `univariate` model, indicating that the FastText embeddings may be a better choice than the BERT embeddings for this task.
- The `bert_MA` model has the lowest RMSE value for the training data, but it has the highest RMSE value for the testing data, indicating that it may be overfitting the training data.

-Having news ruin the data dependency, ultimately they act as noise for the data.
-The `univariate` model, which only uses the stock prices, performs the best among the models.
-This suggests that the stock prices themselves contain enough information to predict future stock prices, and the addition of news headlines does not significantly improve the model's performance.

 | Notebooks 	        | Loss Graph 	                        | Test Predictions	                |
 |:---:	                |:---:	                                |:---:	                            |
 | univariate 	        | ![alt text](images/image-2.png) 	    | ![alt text](images/image-6.png)	|